Monitor activity as it happens on your site or app.

 Real-Time reporting is sometimes temporarily suspended in views that you haven’t recently accessed, however Real-Time is reactivated after you visit a Real-Time report in that view.
 When Real-Time reporting is suspended, data collection and all other reporting services aren’t affected.

 Due to a change in the way Universal Analytics sends and stores campaign information for Real-Time reporting, it is possible that, during a single session, a user stops being recognized as coming from a specific campaign and is instead counted as a direct referral.
-As a result, direct referrals may be inflated while campaign referrals are undercounted.
-This only affects Real-Time reporting; campaign attribution remains accurate in standard reports.
+As a result, you'll see traffic and conversions incorrectly attributed to a Source of (direct).
+You'll only see this in Real-Time reports; in standard reports, traffic and conversions will be attributed correctly.

 An upcoming version of Real-Time reporting will not have this issue.
 In the mean time, however, you should be aware and interpret referral counts in Real-Time reporting appropriately.
 To mitigate this issue, you can either force the sending of campaign information on every hit within a session, or use standard reports (instead of Real-Time) when analyzing or reporting referral counts.